wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 2 And as they had made what they called a demonstration at Baltimore, they bethought themselves of making another demonstration in the south.

-3 (Now the true signification, in the vernacular tongue, of this mighty word demonstration, had always been familiar to the children of Columbia; but the new interpretation, although it wounded the pride of Britain, tickled the sons of Columbia; for, as the world must think to this day, so they could only construe it, an ocular demonstration of British folly.)
+3 (Now the true signification, in the vernacular tongue, of this mighty word demonstration, had always been familiar to the children of Columbia ; but the new interpretation, although it wounded the pride of Britain, tickled the sons of Columbia ; for, as the world must think to this day, so they could only construe it, an ocular demonstration of British folly.)

 [289]

-4 So it came to pass, that they gathered together their army and their navy, even two score and ten fighting vessels, carrying therein about twenty thousand men of war; and the name of the chief captain of the navy was Cochrane; and the chief captains of the army were Pakenham, Gibbs, and Keane.
+4 So it came to pass, that they gathered together their army and their navy, even two score and ten fighting vessels, carrying therein about twenty thousand men of war ; and the name of the chief captain of the navy was Cochrane ; and the chief captains of the army were Pakenham, Gibbs, and Keane.

 5 And they essayed to go against the city of New-Orleans, which lieth to the south, on the borders of the great river Mississippi, in the state of Louisiana, which was covenanted, in good faith, to the United States in the days when Jefferson presided as chief governor of the land of Columbia.